 We’re not sure how long this one will last, so take advantage while you can!

-There are other deals too: an additional 2 languages for $999, and even to $1499; where you can purchase the entire Language Pod curriculum spanning 34 languages and 100’s of thousands of lessons, all at a premium membership level.
+There are other deals too: an additional 2 languages for $999, and even the option to purchase the entire Language Pod curriculum spanning 34 languages and hundreds of thousands of lessons, all at a premium membership level.